 Step 2: Connect to a Japan Server

 Open the app, select Japan from the server list, and connect.
 The app automatically picks the fastest available server.
+If you need detailed setup instructions including troubleshooting, check our NordVPN setup guide.

 Step 3: Access the Service